KenChiang1997/Market-Asset-Allocation-Dashboard/README.md

 # Abstract
 Harry Markowitz introduced modern portfolio theory in 1950 and won the Nobel Prize in Economics in 1990, but there are still many problems with this model.
-In this project, I built a dashboard for 5 different markets and applied mean-variance optimization to analyze whether it can successfully outperformance the SP500 Benchmark Index.
+In this project, I built a dashboard for asset allocation with 5 different markets and applied mean-variance optimization to analyze whether it can successfully outperformance the SP500 benchmark index.

 The project is still updating.....